Lawrence Association of Neighborhoods (LAN) Meeting Minutes – June 1, 2017

 - University Place.
 Pam reported on Neighborhood Watch.
 Officer Fennelly gave presentation on Neighborhood Watch.
 Also, Pam reported that after having temporary traffic calming for 13-14 years, the City is now installing permanent traffic calming in the University Place neighborhood.

 Sidewalk update from Gary Webber, Lawrence Pedestrian Coalition (PedCo) facilitator.
 Gary reported that efforts have been underway for several years to change how the City addresses sidewalks.
 PedCo held a meeting on May 8 to discuss development of a proposal for sidewalk maintenance funding.
 About 50 people were invited; about 20 attended.
 Initial thought was to use property tax, but the attendees expressed concern that a property tax was politically untenable because of recent and expected property tax increases (school bond, city, county).
 The next option discussed was sales tax.
 The group agreed on a plan to follow the recommendation of the Pedestrian and Bicycle Issues Task Force to allocate 1/6 of the 0.3% infrastructure sales tax (would be 0.05%) to fund sidewalk repair.
 This would generate about $1 million per year.
 Next step was to talk with all five city commissioners.
 Larsen, Herbert and Boley have all been interviewed.
 Soden and Amyx haven’t yet responded.
-Kind of see point, but do not want to take funds from other departments.
 Lisa clarified (interviewed by Dee Boeck) that she would use 0.05% for affordable housing.
-Gary further clarified that the 0.05% proposed for affordable housing was coming from changing the special purpose of the 0.05% sales tax for transit operations.
+Gary explained that the 0.05% recommended by PedCo was not from the same source as the 0.05% proposed for affordable housing.
+PedCo recommends using 1/6 of the 0.3% infrastructure sales tax, which would be 0.05%, for sidewalk repair funding.
+The 0.05% proposed for affordable housing would come from the 0.05% sales tax currently use for transit operations.
 Herbert expressed concern that the 0.05% sales tax for sidewalk repair would not generate enough revenue to address the problem.
 Adjusting for newer cost data, the sidewalk repair estimate is closer to $12 million.
 Gary reported that PedCo will present a formal proposal to the City Commission on June 13 and June 20.
 Ted mentioned that voters have not yet approved renewal of the infrastructure sales tax.

-Commission Herbert Q & A. Commissioner Herbert presented himself for an open questions and discussion about topics of interest to LAN meeting attendees.
+Commission Herbert Q & A. Commissioner Herbert presented himself for an open questions and answers discussion about topics of interest to LAN meeting attendees.
 Steve Braswell asked about the budget for the police station, specifically asking about the 2014 vote on the matter.
 Herbert explained that the previous vote was regarding whether to have a sales tax increase to fund the police station.
 The current proposal for funding a police station is to use property taxes.
-Candi expressed concern that a transit hub would be very expensive and perhaps not necessary.
+Braswell also gave an impassioned plea for city-wide funding of sidewalk repair versus assessing individual property owners, as financial hardship would result for many lower income home owners.
+Candice expressed concern that a single transit hub would be very expensive and perhaps not necessary.
 Herbert explained how the transit hub study will help answer those concerns.
 The first transit hub study focused on the question of where to locate a transit hub.
 The new study will address the question of whether a transit hub is needed.
 Gary thanked Herbert (and Larsen) for supporting improvement in multi-modal transportation infrastructure.

 The meeting adjourned at 8:45 p.m.